jimz011/homekit-infused/README.md

 - Energy Consumption Graphs
 - Correct spacing for larger phone screens
 - Other graphs related to servers/computers etc.
+- Rework climate view to accomodate more information
 - And many more, which I can't think of at the moment

 ### Questions?